Guides

 A match-scope verdict overrides text- and file-scope verdicts at the same location.
 This lets you make a broad call ("this whole vendor manifest is FP") and still confirm one match inside it as a real positive without un-marking the file.

-Why three scopes
+Why four scopes

 Path A: Triage in the TUI